 Equip as a service changes workers lives, thanks to the ethos it was founded on and those who came before me and those who are still here and the focus they installed into the bones of the organisation many years ago.
 May it long continue.

-Former Team Leader
+Current Team Leader

 To give you an idea of what kind of things you may be doing as a Support Worker at Equip, one of our staff has summed up a typical day.